CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

             - **Description**: Based on the user's activity to happiness correlation, the chat bot suggests activity
             - **Primary actor(s)**: User, Paid User
             - **Main success scenario**:
+                1. User clicks on the Analytics button on top of the calendar.
                 1. System retrieves mood tracking data.
                 2. System compose a prompt based on user's mood tracking data, and invoke an LLM
                 3. Suggested activities are displayed to the user.